Murder of Grace Brown: Romance

 Chester Gillette, the nephew of the factory owner, had a less stable childhood.
-He moved to Cortland in 1905 and started working at the company.
-Because of his uncle, he met people in upper-class society in Cortland.
+He had moved to Cortland in 1905 and started working at the company.
+Through his uncle, he met people in upper-class society in Cortland.
 He also began a romantic and sexual relationship with Brown, a "factory girl".

-In Spring 1906, Brown became pregnant, and she returned to her parents in South Otselic.
+In Spring 1906, Brown became pregnant, and returned to her parents in South Otselic.
 Gillette agreed to take her away to the Adirondacks, apparently promising marriage.
 Because Brown packed her entire wardrobe for the trip and Gillette packed just a small suitcase, some 21st-century writers suggest that Gillette had promised to take Brown to a maternity home in upstate New York, where she could live until she delivered the child.

 During their journey to the Adirondacks, they registered at hotels using false names, including a night at a hotel in Utica, New York, where they apparently left without paying for their stay.
 They continued by train to Tupper Lake in Franklin County, where they spent another night.
 Rain the next day ruined their plans for an outing on a nearby lake, so they returned south by train to Big Moose Lake, which straddles Herkimer and Hamilton counties.